jacerong/normalesp/docs/installation.rst

 0. Preliminary
 ==============

-The installation this document guides was carried out on a ``Debian 8 "jessie"`` system, reason why the command line instructions corresponds to the syntax of this operating system.
+The installation this document guides was carried out on a ``Debian 8 "jessie"`` system, reason why the command line instructions correspond to the syntax of this operating system.

 This project uses the following third-party libraries / tools, and their installation is suggested before proceeding with this document: